emmpak/CV/README.md

 ## <a name='projects'> Projects </a>

+**Current Project**: Translate the [FreeCodeCamp](https://github.com/emmpak/freecodecamp) algorithm problems into Jasmine tests and solve them using JavaScript with a focus on ES6.

+#### Makers Academy

 For a complete list, see the [roadmap](Projects.md) of my time at Makers Academy.

 Project | Description | Tech | Main Learning Outcome